In close collaboration Rozemarijn Westerink and Marisa Rappard made the mural Passage on both walls of a biking tunnel in 2020.

 For the design Rappard and Westerink translated the words and their own observations intuitively into shapes and colours.

 What resulted is a collage-like mural, representing the sensation of moving through the tunnel – often at high speed – experiencing a stream of impressions flowing past you, while focussing on specific things you see that draw attention.
-In it’s abstraction the wall-filling, colourful structure Rappard applied refers to architectonical elements, hurrying travellers, and nature closeby.
-Westerink inserted refined figurative elements that link directly to birds, plants, houses and sceneries to be found in the surroundings.
+Rappard applied a wall-filling, colourful structure which in it’s abstraction refers to architectonical elements, as well as hurrying travellers, and nature closeby.
+Westerink inserted refined figurative elements that depict birds, plants, houses and sceneries to be found in the surroundings.

 Photos by Rik Klein Gotink, except two with travellers by Simon Lamme.